Sikorsky SH-3 Sea King: Operational history

 During the Vietnam War, SH-3s rescued the crews of downed aircraft at sea and over land, typically being equipped with self-sealing fuel tanks, multiple machine guns and heavy armor when performing such missions.
 Due to the type's greater range and the safety of having two engines, it was often used during rescue sorties into North Vietnam to retrieve downed aircrew.
 The Sea King was also used for medical evacuations and disaster relief efforts.

-The SH-3 was the primary helicopter for retrieving manned space capsules starting with Mercury-Atlas 7 in May 1962.
+The SH-3 was the primary helicopter for retrieving crewed space capsules starting with Mercury-Atlas 7 in May 1962.
 Helicopter 66 was the primary recovery vehicle for Apollo missions 8 and 10 to 13.
 In February 1971, an SH-3A, operating from the amphibious assault ship USS New Orleans, recovered Apollo 14.
 A specialist search and rescue variant of the SH-3, the HH-3, also performed in this capacity.

 Several Sea Kings, operated by the United States Marine Corps's HMX-1 unit, are used as the official helicopters of the President of the United States; in this capacity, the call sign 'Marine One' is used by the helicopter currently occupied by the President.
 As of 2012, a replacement helicopter fleet for the Sea King was pending under the VXX program.
 In 1992, the US Justice Department sued Sikorsky over allegations of overcharged component pricing and deliberately misleading US Navy negotiators.
 In 1997, the Justice Department issued further accusations against Sikorsky of willful overcharging on a contract to upgrade the Navy's Sea Kings.
+In 2024, the VH-3D was replaced by the VH-92 Patriot as the Marine One helicopter.

 During the 1990s, the Sea King was replaced in the ASW and SAR roles by the U.S. Navy with the newer Sikorsky SH-60 Sea Hawk.
 However, the SH-3 continued to operate in reserve units in roles including logistical support, search and rescue, and transport.
 On 27 January 2006, the SH-3 was ceremonially retired at NAS Norfolk, Virginia, by Helicopter Combat Support Squadron 2 (HC-2).
 They have been replaced by increasingly advanced variants of the SH-60 Sea Hawk.
 In the early 21st century, following their drawdown in US service, there have been a number of initiatives to refurbish ex-military Sea Kings for continued operations; in addition to civil operators, nations such as Egypt and India acquired refurbished former US Sea Kings to supplement their own aging fleets.